 Important Note: This article is not intended to provide and should not be construed as legal advice for any purpose.
 We recommend that you consult with an attorney before submitting any legal correspondence to us, including a demand letter or a takedown request, or if you have any questions about IP rights.

 If you're not sure whether material on Indiegogo infringes on your copyright, please consult with an attorney before filing a DMCA notification.
 Misrepresenting that material infringes on your copyright may subject you to liability for damages, including costs and attorneys' fees incurred by Respondents or other parties.
-If you think someone is infringing your copyrighted content on the Indiegogo platform, you may contact us and send us a takedown notice for that content.
-Before you send us a takedown notice, please be sure that it has all the elements listed below, or your notification will not be considered complete.
+If someone is infringing your copyrighted content on the Indiegogo platform, please send us a takedown notice for that content following the instructions below.
+Please be sure that it has all the elements listed below, or your notification will not be considered complete.
 We are not required to take any action on incomplete DMCA notices.

 Your DMCA notification must include substantially the following (please note that all information must be submitted in English):